 One of my favorite pastries is a freshly baked danish stuffed with a good deal of deliciousness.

-So how did the tradition of Danish baked goods come to the United States?
 Around 1915, Herman Gertner, owner of a chain of New York restaurants brought Lauritz C. Klittleng, a Danish baker, to the United States to sell Danish pastry.
-It quickly became such a highly sought after delicacy, that President Woodrow Wilson had the Danish baker make Danish pastries for his wedding that very December.
-Needless to say, it was a hit.
+It soon became a highly sought after delicacy.
+President Woodrow Wilson had the Danish baker make Danish pastries for his wedding that very December.

 Share this Post